martindsouza/ws-logger/setup.md

 You will be prompted for a password.
 Enter the SSH password that you are provided with.

+**_Note: Windows users, do not copy password from Notepad.
+Open in SQL Developer or a better text editor._**

 ![](img/setup_new_connection_4.png)

 If everything goes well you should see a `Status: Success` in the bottom left corner of the window.